-Effective and efficient contract arrangement for dog control Disruption to service if no kennels available.
+Effective and arrangement efficient contract for dog control Disruption to service if no kennels available.
 Negative media coverage.
-Increased public health risks On-going Low High Amber The Out of Hours and Kennelling contracts were re- tendered to enhance the existing arrangements and provide resilience however there are increases in numbers of stray dogs, dog disease and contracts are restricted by geographical location.
+Increased public health risks On-going Low High Amber The Out of Hours and Kennelling contracts were retendered to enhance the existing arrangements and provide resilience however there are increases in numbers of stray dogs, dog disease and contracts are restricted by geographical location.
 Retendering for additional kennels remains difficult and consideration may be given to creating our own capacity.
-Hosting support does not deliver necessary financial and HR support to ensure efficient management Efficiency of management reduced; staffing issues remain unaddressed, and performance suffers On-going Low High Amber Issues with the new BDC finance system have mainly been resolved, however some workarounds remain in place due to some unforeseen issues.
-Development of a self serve recruitment platform has improved recruitment systems.
-One or more partners continue to be under great financial pressure and may consider alternatives to the partnership to deliver their pervice Creates reputational issues for remaining partners and increases the need to manage overheads.
+Hosting suppo necessary fina support to ens management Efficiency of management reduced; staffing issues remain unaddressed, and performance suffers On-going Low High Amber Issues with the new BDC finance system have mainly been resolved, however some workarounds remain in place due to some unforeseen issues.
+Development of a self serve recruitment platform has improved recruitment systems. be under grea partners continue to at financial pressure sider alternatives to p to deliver their Creates reputational issues for remaining partners and increases the need to manage overheads.
 Difficulties in delivering highly varied levels of service On-going Medium High Amber New legal agreement limits variations in contribution before partners must move to contractual relationship but this is quite high before it kicks in (20%.)
 Leanness of organisation minimises overheads and focuses resource at the front line.
 Growth strategy should generate income to support partners in the future but there are limits to this without additional capacity being added to the system.
-Invest to save capacity has been committed by partners to see if this achieves the necessary outcomes but even this is now fully occupied.
-Robust arrangements in place in relation to obtaining legal advice and monitoring legislative changes.
-Loss of cases is costly and damages reputation.
+Invest to save capacity has been committed by partners to see if this achieves the necessary outcomes but even this is now fully occupied. gements in place in aining legal advice g legislative Loss of cases is costly and damages reputation.
 On-going Low Medium Green Continued close working with BDC legal team and other partners who don't use BDC for advocacy.
 Technical and legal training days for staff.
 Difficulty in keeping informed of Case Law developments.
 Membership and attendance of Officer Technical Groups outside the County does assist.
-Service provision complies with Government requirements Adverse comments following audits e.g., FSA On-going Low High Amber Limited detail of what is required for statutory minima can make decision making difficult around what is required in law as a minimum.
+Service provis Government r sion complies with requirements Adverse comments following audits e.g., FSA On-going Low High Amber Limited detail of what is required for statutory minima can make decision making difficult around what is required in law as a minimum.